 Reed Phillips is CEO of mid-market M&A firm Oaklins DeSilva+Phillips, and Charles Slack is a business and financial writer.
 They are the co-authors of the book, ‘QuickValue: Discover Your Value and Empower Your Business in Three Easy Steps.’

-More about this five-part series on ‘Determining the value of your company’
+More about this six-part series on ‘Determining the value of your company’

 Part 2: How well do you understand your company's value drivers?